A hero's journey: How embracing Autism helped a Colorado artist carve out his own destiny

 A challenge, a road map, or both?

-Maes was diagnosed with high-functioning Autism at the age of 18, a chapter he recalls being exceedingly difficult.
+Maes was diagnosed with Asperger's at the age of 18, a chapter he recalls being exceedingly difficult.

-Autism spectrum disorder is a broad variety of symptoms that can include issues with communicating, repetitive behavior and other developmental issues.
-Maes is considered “high functioning,” formerly known as Asperger's meaning he has strong verbal skills and needs less support than someone who might be on the other side of the spectrum.
-People with high-functioning Autism can experience things like hyper-focus on specific topics, andcan face challenges with social interactions despite their intellect and verbal abilities.
+Asperger's is a condition on the Autism spectrum that’s considered “high functioning,” meaning it can involve strong verbal skills and high intelligence.
+People with Asperger's can experience things like hyper-focus on specific topics, but face challenges with social interactions despite their intellect and verbal abilities.

 “At the time I was going through a ton of mood swings,” Maes recalled.
 “I would get so anxious in front of people.
 I would get into a group of people and just feel this tension.
 And I felt at that time, like arts and music were really the only things that I could hold on to as I was severely, severely depressed.”